tinacms/tina.io/content/guides/tina-cloud/existing-site/add-tinacms.md

 ## Installation

-From within your site's root directory, we will need to install some tina packages & peer dependencies:
+From within your site's root directory, we need to install some tina packages & peer dependencies:

 ```bash,copy
 yarn add tinacms tina-graphql-gateway react-tinacms-editor react-tinacms-inline styled-components